kstenerud/concise-encoding/ce-structure.md

 ### Reference

-A reference acts as a stand-in for an object that has been [marked](#marker) elsewhere in this or another document.
+A reference acts as a stand-in for an object that has been [marked](#marker) elsewhere in this or another document (it's basically a pointer).
 This could be useful for repeating or cyclic data.

 References can take one of two forms: